florentLutz/FAST-OAD-CS23-HE/README.md

 Install
 -------

+To install the code without the optional dependencies linked with the LCA package, simply do the following:

 * Clone the repository locally
 * Preferably and although it is not mandatory, create a new virtual environment ([conda](https://docs.conda.io/en/latest/) is preferred).
 * Install [Poetry](https://python-poetry.org/docs/) with a version greater than 1.8.3.
 We recommend installing poetry using the pipx method and making use of suffixes.
 * At root of the project folder, do `poetry install`

+If you want to install the optional dependencies replace the last step with:

+* At root of the project folder, do `poetry install --extras lca`

+For the LCA package to run, an ecoinvent license is required.
+For more details on the functioning of the LCA module, check out the [official documentation](https://fast-oad-cs23-he.readthedocs.io/en/latest/documentation/models/lca/index.html)